Airtable

 • Time tracking and goal setting

-• CRM templates for basic deal tracking
+• CRM templates for basic deal tracking (not a native CRM)

 Pricing: Free plan available.
 Unlimited at $7/user/month.
-Business at $12/user/month.
+Business at $12/user/month .

 Key features: